#1060: June 25-28, 2025

 Ooh. | ||

-I can never listen to William Cooper because he was on a 10,000-watt shortwave station. | ||
+I don't think that I've never I could never listen to William Cooper because he was on a ten thousand watt shortwave station. | ||

-I listened to Troy all the time. | ||
+I listened to shortwave all the time. | ||

-I was on WWCR, 100,000 watts. | ||
+I was on WWCR, one hundred thousand watts. | ||

-I was always trying to listen, but could never hear it. | ||
+I was always trying to listen but could never hear it. | ||

-And his shows weren't really on the internet then. | ||
+And his shows weren't really on the internet then, ever he died they were. | ||

 Great shows, by the way. | ||